davidfstr/Crystal-Web-Archiver/README.md

 I tried didn't work well for me and because I wanted to write a large Python program, as Python was a new language for me at the time.

+Every few years I revisit Crystal to add features allowing me to more sites that I care about, and to bring Crystal up-to-date for the latest operating systems.

 Design
 ------